rhoit/spshortcode/README.md

 The shortcodes use a simple syntax.
 Each subjectsplus shortcode starts begins with sp:
 	[sp]

 To query the api, you need to choose a service.
 Currently, subjectsplus has 5 available services.
-This plugin currently allows you to get staff and database information.
+This plugin currently allows you to get staff, guides, and database information.

 	[sp service='staff']